 Set on a large site in the heart of Leamington Spa town centre, Arnold Lodge School or ‘ALS’ has 280 pupils – with 60 % boys and 40% girls.
 It’s easily accessible from Warwick, Stratford, Kenilworth, and Coventry with pupils also travelling from further afield including Solihull and Rugby.

 A handy 20 minutes’ walk from the train station with bus stops right outside school, the school also has its own fleet of minibuses, which collect and drop pupils off daily.

-This year saw Arnold Lodge shortlisted for Senior School of the Year in the 2020 TES Independent School Awards for the exceptional academic value-added progress to students’ performance, as well as its ethos and culture.
+Last year saw Arnold Lodge shortlisted for Senior School of the Year in the 2020 TES Independent School Awards for the exceptional academic value-added progress to students’ performance, as well as its ethos and culture.

 Honesty, hard work and kindness are core values at the centre of the school ethos and day to day life.
 It has a multicultural make-up with 30% of international pupils from Germany, Scandinavia, South Korea, China, France, and Spain – many of their parents having relocated to the UK to work for Bosch, Siemens, or Jaguar Land Rover.

 First founded in 1864 by Alfred Kirk, Arnold Lodge was a highly successful boys’ prep before becoming co-educational and moving to an all-through school in 2008.
 Since then it has gone from strength-to-strength catering for 4 to 18-year-olds.

 Warwickshire entrepreneur Wynford Dore and his cousin Gareth Newman, a former headteacher and advisor to the DfE, acquired Arnold Lodge in 1999 and are directors of the school.